 Linking stylesheets together is a convenient way to leverage certain styles from another stylesheet for a project.
-For more information see the Flare online Help.
+For more information see the Help system.

 I How to Link Stylesheets

 With the project stylesheet still set at Modern, let's link the original stylesheet, Styles.css, to it.